thebryanbx-cripto-32/thebryanbx-cripto-32/README.md

 I’m a Data Analyst with a background in economics, econometrics, empirical research, and financial analysis.
 I work with Python, SQL, R, machine learning, and BI tools to analyze data, build models, create dashboards, and communicate insights for business decision-making.

-I’m particularly interested in applying data analytics to business, finance, risk, and strategy-related problems.
+I’m particularly interested in applying data analytics and data science to business, finance, risk, and strategy-related problems.

 ---